johnjdavisiv/carl/README.md

 The CARL classifier is an algorithm built to identify and extract bouts of running from raw, free-living accelerometer data.
 It can be used for acceleration data collected at the wrist or anywhere on the torso.

 The CARL classifier is currently implemented in MATLAB.
 You will need the signal processing and wavelet toolboxes.
-Python and R implementations are coming "soon:tm:."
+Python and R implementations are coming "soon<sup>:tm:</sup>."

 You can find the data accompanying our paper here: **FIGSHARE_DOI**